cyberway/cyberway.documentation/devportal/golos_contracts/rewards_definition.md

 ### The rewardweight event
-The `rewardweight` event structure contains data about a paid share of remuneration for a post.
+The `rewardweight` event structure contains data about a paid share of reward for a post.
 ```cpp
 struct reward_weight_event {
     mssgid message_id;